 Researching and Performing the Embodied Experience of Oppression

-- A documentary video that chronicles the development of a team-based Body Stories performance with special emphasis on articulating the innovative methodology used for the research.
-Interviews with team members, audience members, and the project directors brings to life the structure and process of implementing this somatic, narrative, performance-based resaerch method.
+Learn more about the study and its methodology in this documentary video that chronicles the development of a team-based Body Stories performance with a special emphasis on articulating the innovative methodology used for the research.
+Interviews with team members, audience members, and the project directors bring to life the structure and process of implementing this somatic, narrative, performance-based research method.

 The Body Stories approach is also outlined in a chapter in this anthology on embodied research methods.